-In this double-blind, within-subjects, placebo-controlled study (n=17) it was investigated whether psilocybin does bias emotional processing away from negative information by activating 5-HT2A (Serotonin) receptors.
+This double-blind, within-subjects, placebo-controlled study (n=17) investigated if psilocybin causes emotional processing biases to trend away from negative information by activating 5-HT2A (Serotonin) receptors.
 It was indeed found that psilocybin enhanced mood and shifted emotional bias towards positive information.
-The 5-HT2A receptors played a crucial roll in the effects of psilocybin on emotional processing.
+The 5-HT2A receptors played a crucial role in the effects of psilocybin on emotional processing.

 Abstract

 Methods: In a randomized, double-blind study, 17 healthy human subjects received on 4 separate days placebo, psilocybin (215 μg/kg), the preferential 5-HT2A antagonist ketanserin (50 mg), or psilocybin plus ketanserin.
-Mood states were assessed by self-report ratings, and behavioral and event-related potential measurements were used to quantify facial emotional recognition and goal-directed behavior toward emotional cues.
+Mood states were assessed by self-report ratings, and behavioural and event-related potential measurements were used to quantify facial emotional recognition and goal-directed behaviour toward emotional cues.

 Conclusions: This study shows that psilocybin shifts the emotional bias across various psychological domains and that activation of 5-HT2A receptors is central in mood regulation and emotional face recognition in healthy subjects.
 These findings may not only have implications for the pathophysiology of dysfunctional emotional biases but may also provide a framework to delineate the mechanisms underlying psylocybin’s putative antidepressant effects.”